inseven/diligence/README.md

 Diligence currently makes some assumptions that will be addressed in future updates:

 - Diligence expects to find an image asset named "Icon" in your application's main bundle containing your icon.
-- License files should be resources on your apps main bundle.